InfinityCliff/Donchian_Channel/README.md

 	- "should" search through price history data (history_M_Indicator.pickle) and find where the price [bar-1] breaks the support or resistance line
 	- then will look forward to determine if BUY & SELL will end in a profit or a loss
 	- plan is from here to determien if there is some correlation between PL's and some of the indicator data to determien when to open order and what type of order it should before

+5. Going in a new direction from step 3 and 4, going to run EA for 1 year backtest and
+	- then pull data in, Init_pickle_Data.py should to this
+	- determine which orders where profit/loss (this may occur in one of the files already)
+	- look for strong correlations between profits and weak corelations to loss

 GENERAL FILE INFO:
 - Functions.py - to contain common used functions across files
 - tester_check.ipynb - used to check and devlop Check_PL.py